hotrodwinston/homeserverstack/README.md

     - the container seems picky about things being right so make sure you RTFM.

 Portainer for installing things that are more complex than casa can (currently) handle
+    With the release of casaos V0.4.4 this may not be needed.
+I keep the container stopped.

   YouTube Dl Material - installed via portainer then pointed at media folders via casa GUI.